 How to Repair Minor Damage to Your Epoxy Garage Floor?

-Here’s a more detailed breakdown:
+Here’s a step-by-step breakdown:

 - Clean the area thoroughly, removing all dirt, grease, and loose material.